salmonkarp/tp/docs/UserGuide.md

 Format: `attend INDEX c/TUTORIAL_NUMBER`

-* Marks the person at the specified `INDEX` as attended for the given tutorial.
+* Marks the person at the specified `INDEX` as attended for the given tutorial (sets attendance value to 1).
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `TUTORIAL_NUMBER` must be a valid tutorial identifier from t1 to t11.